nq001/nq001/README.md

 # 💫 About Me:

-🔭I’m currently working on Improving BackEnd<br>🌱 I’m currently learning ASP.NET Core MVC<br>👨‍💻 All of my projects are available at nq001.github.io<br>👨‍💻 Experiences/Skills Problem Solving, Python with flask, C# with ASP.NET Core, Web Development With HTML, CSS, JS, and Databases With SQL Server<br>Desktop App, Communication Skills.<br>📫 How to reach me naif@qubalee.com<br>⚡ Fun fact: The miracle you are waiting for is in the work you are avoiding.
+🔭I’m currently working on Improving BackEnd<br>🌱 I’m currently learning ASP.NET Core MVC<br>👨‍💻 All of my projects are available at nq001.github.io<br>👨‍💻 Experiences/Skills Problem Solving, Python with flask, C# with ASP.NET Core, Web Development With HTML, CSS, JS, and Databases With SQL Server<br>Desktop App, Communication Skills.<br>📫 How to reach me naif@qubalee.com<br>[🌐 **Visite us on my website => **](https://naif.qubalee.com/)<br>⚡ Fun fact: The miracle you are waiting for is in the work you are avoiding.

 ## 🌐 Socials: